iivanoo/covid-apps-observer/data/data_us/reports/resources/ai.carespree___2.0.20248/report.md

 <img src="3_star_reviews_wordcloud.png" alt="ai.carespree 3 reviews"/>
 </p>

+> This would be better if the doctors were instantly available.
+There will be hours and hours of waiting and reconnecting and retrying and re-launching the app.
+I did get to meet with a doctor twice.
+Once they looked at me, and the next time they actually called in a prescription to my local pharmacy for me.<br> :date: __2020-11-26 17:31:05__

 > Need to go to home page<br> :date: __2020-05-14 00:14:29__

 > Haven't had it yet.<br> :date: __2020-04-30 09:01:44__